bpftrace/bpftrace/README.md

 ## Examples

-BPFtrace is a work in progress and can not currently run scripts.
+BPFtrace is a work in progress and not all the features shown are currently available.
 The examples below are to give an idea of what the final result should be.

 To produce a histogram of amount of time spent in the `read()` system call:
 ```